SRIJITA-A125023/ADSA-LAB/README.md

 # ADSA
-A repository comparising class assignment and lab work for Advance Data Structures and Algorithms.
+A repository comparising class assignment, lab work and presentation for Advance Data Structures and Algorithms.